microfocus-idol/idol-rich-media-tutorials/tutorials/showcase/vehicle-analysis/README.md

 Media Server ships with a number of sample configurations, including some for number plate and vehicle analysis.
 We will use the example `configurations/examples/VehicleModel/WithColor.cfg`, which configures the required analysis engines, as well as engines to output XML alerts and to encode images of the detected number plates.

-This includes the minimal configuration for number plate recognition, which requires only that you set a location, *i.e.* GB for the United Kingdom.
+This file already includes the minimal configuration for number plate recognition, which requires only that you set a location, *i.e.* `GB` for the United Kingdom.

 ```ini
 [Anpr]